 What is flystrike in rabbits?

-During the summer months, our Vets Now emergency clinics see a considerable increase in the number of flystrike cases in pet rabbits.
+During the summer months, our emergency clinics see a big increase in the number of cases of flystrike.

 You might also be interested in:

 Rabbits with flystrike can and do recover as long as the maggots are removed in the early stages.
 This is, however, a tricky procedure and should be carried out by your veterinarian.
 In treating flystrike, it’s likely your vet will clip and clean your rabbit’s fur as well as administer pain relief and soothing products.
 Rabbits with flystrike may also often need antibiotics to prevent infection.
 In severe cases, your rabbit may be put on a drip and fed through a syringe.
 If extensive tissue loss has occurred, sadly, your rabbit may need to be put to sleep to relieve suffering.